 - Boolean flags which indicate if the user has seen welcome screens or introductory tooltips.

-You must not backup URIs for ringtones because URIs are unstable.
+You must not back up URIs for ringtones because URIs are unstable.
 In some cases a restoration to a new mobile device may result in a URI which points to no ringtone, or a different ringtone from the one intended.
-Instead, you can backup ringtones using either their title or a hash of the ringtone.
+Instead, you can back up ringtones using either their title or a hash of the ringtone.

-Android provides two ways for apps to backup their data to the cloud: Auto Backup for Apps and Key/Value Backup.
-Auto Backup, which is available starting API 23, preserves app data by uploading it to the user's Google Drive account.
-The Key/Value Backup feature (formerly known as the Backup API and the Android Backup Service) preserves app data by uploading it to the Android Backup Service.
+Android provides two ways for apps to back up their data to the cloud: Auto Backup for Apps and Key/Value Backup.
+Auto Backup, which is available starting Android 6.0 (API level 23), preserves data by uploading it to the user's Google Drive account.
+Auto Backup includes files in most of the directories that are assigned to your app by the system.
+Auto Backup can store up to 25 MB of file-based data per app.
+The Key/Value Backup feature (formerly known as the Backup API and the Android Backup Service) preserves settings data in the form of key/value pairs by uploading it to the Android Backup Service.

 Note: If your app doesn't have a backup mechanism for app contents and the size of your app contents is unlikely to exceed the 25 MB limit, then Auto Backup may be sufficient for your needs.